Review: Black Diamond StormLine Stretch Rain Gear

 Features

-They also have 1/3-length zips at the bottom, allowing for the pants to be put on while wearing boots, as well as an internal button closure to prevent accidental opening while walking.
+The pants also have 1/3-length zips at the bottom, allowing them to be pulled on while wearing boots.
+An internal button closure prevents accidental opening while walking.

 Cons

-My only criticism would be that the pockets on the jacket are too low to be useable when wearing a backpack with a thick waistbelt.
+My only criticism is that the pockets on the jacket are positioned too low to be usable when wearing a backpack with a thick waistbelt.

 Image credit: Black Diamond